ChocolateLoverRaj/rust-os-tutorial/README.md

 A walkthrough for making your own operating system in Rust, inspired by [Philipp Oppermann's blog "Writing an OS in Rust"](https://os.phil-opp.com/).

+## View the book
+The tutorial uses [mdBook](https://github.com/rust-lang/mdBook).
+The latest version of this tutorial, deployed from the `main` branch, is available at <https://rust-os-tutorial.netlify.app>.

 ## Version
 You are viewing `v2`.